Visit

 Schlossstrasse is a paid parking zone daily 9 a.m.–7 p.m.
 (1 euro per half hour, after 5 hours up to 8 euros per day: only coins; no change).
 There is only one pay-and-display ticket machine near the castle entrance.

 Please plan at least one hour for your visit to the castle.
 Art enthusiasts sometimes need longer to marvel at the numerous museum collections.
-Take a break and enjoy the atmosphere, ideally by visiting FERDINAND Café & Bistro Ambras Castle or talking a walk in the extensive castle grounds
+Take a break and enjoy the atmosphere, ideally by visiting FERDINAND Café & Bistro Ambras Castle (currently closed) or talking a walk in the extensive castle grounds

 Address